winter-cardinal/winter-cardinal-ui/README.md

 npm i @wcardinal/wcardinal-ui
 ```

-Please note that this package have no default exports.
+Please note that this package has no default exports.

 ```javascript
 import { loadAll, DApplication, DButtonCheck } from '@wcardinal/wcardinal-ui';